 CREATIVE PSYCHOLOGY WITH DR. DUG

 When I first started thinking about the values that I want to drive my company, I came up with a big list of values, including Creativity, Courage, Flexibility, Transparency, Kindness, Collaboration, Effort, and Laughter.
-However, as I considered this further, I realized that these were merely parts of the bigger overarching values of Clarity, Connection, and Hope, which I consider to be the main ways for people to attain well-being.
+However, as I considered this further, I realized that these were merely parts of the bigger overarching values of Clarity, Connection, and Hope, which I consider to be the main prerequisites for well-being.

 Clarity is the first step to any new venture.
 When we create a new business, we create a vision statement, mission statement, and values as overarching guides to make sure we stay on track toward our true north.
 But when we’re born, our parents (typically) do not create vision, mission, and values statements for us.